 - Stomal surgery can be a daunting prospect for some people.
 There is a lot of information to integrate as well as many emotions to navigate.
 It can all be very overwhelming.
 This package of three MAP sessions can help to ease the worries and concerns regarding the surgery and focus the mind on a successful outcome.
 Reducing stress and calming the mind can also help with the process of healing and recovery after the surgery.
 It is recommended that at least two of the sessions be scheduled prior to the surgery.

-If you would like to find out more about any of the above packages or have a general question about MAP sessions, please contact me for a FREE 15 minute consultation in which we can discuss what you would like to address and how you would like your life to change.
+If you would like to find out more about any of the above packages or have a general question about MAP sessions, please use the Booking Button below to schedule a FREE 15 minute video call in which I can explain more about MAP and we can discuss what you would like to address and how you would like your life to change.